taroooyan/bg-wiki/NANO-MANUAL.md

 * Now is a good time to attach the front plate (the one with the SAFECAST logo, which covers the front side of the main board).
 Use plastic screws through the four holes in the corner to attach it to the black plastic standoffs.
 Use pliers to tighten all the standoffs.
 ***
 ***
+[NEW BATTERY PHOTO GOES HERE]

 ##STEP 03: BATTERY
-This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
+The battery is a Lithium Polymer (Li-Po, Li-Poly).
+Older kits shipped with a 2000mAh version, newer kits use a smaller 1200mAh one (see photo).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
 (Some say DIY reattaching a loose wire to the battery is possible, but first see the cautions and potential hazards in datasheet https://www.sparkfun.com/products/8483.)
 Charging the new battery full with the first use is recommended.
 Percentage of battery charge appears in the start-screen and a graphic indicator is displayed in the bottom right during use.
-(In addition the PCB reportedly has a white 'reflective' pad that shows its charge thus allowing check without having to turn on the unit.)
+(In addition the PCB has a white 'reflective' pad that shows its charge thus allowing check without having to turn on the unit.)

 The 2000mAh battery gives over 40 hours of continuous use and is rated for over 300 recharging cycles.
 Recharging is via a cable between the miniUSB port on bottom of the Fio to a USB on a computer or a correctly rated miniUSB recharger (such as https://www.sparkfun.com/products/10401).

 Caution: NEVER charge the Nano while the unit is ON.
 The Nano Power switch MUST be turned OFF before charging to avoid permanent damage to the charge circuit.
 (Do not connect a miniUSB cable from a power-ON USB source without first turning Power OFF on the Nano.)
 Replace a broken battery with the same rating.
 If larger batteries are used the Nano charge circuit may overheat.

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/battery_location.jpg)

 * Place the partly assembled Nano face down, i.e. with the backside of the main board facing up.
-Orient it as shown so the red audio connector is at the top and the triple connector is at the bottom.
+Orient it as shown so the triple connector is at the bottom.
+Cut the thin protective plastic sheet to a appropriate size, and lay it on top of the main board to prevent the battery from accidentally getting punctured.
 * Place a couple of strips of the double-sided foam tape on the battery as shown on photo.
-Stick one side of tape to the battery, but DO NOT peel the exposed, other (middle plate) side of the tape yet!
+Stick one side of tape to the battery, but DO NOT peel the other side of the tape yet!
 Lay the battery on the main board with the wires extending to the left.
-Place the thin square protective plastic sheet between the battery and the circuit board.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_placement_over_battery.jpg)